jt765487/datamover/installer/QUICK_START_GUIDE.md

 ## Quick Start Guide: Basic `exportcliv2` and `bitmover` Setup ##

-This guide walks you through the minimal steps to get a basic `exportcliv2` environment (with default instances) and the `bitmover` service up and running using the provided deployment scripts.
+This guide walks you through the minimal steps to get a basic `exportcliv2` environment and the `bitmover` service up and running using the provided deployment scripts.

-**Goal:** Install the application suite, configure one `exportcliv2` instance ("AAA"), and verify all relevant services are operational.
+**Goal:** Install the application suite, configure one `exportcliv2` instance (named "AAA"), and verify all relevant services are operational.

 **Prerequisites:**